Programming-from-A-to-Z/Bot-Code-of-Conduct/README.md

 ## Consequences
 1. What is the full range of possible outputs?
+     * Before you deploy, run your bot for a period of time logging the output without publishing and evaluate.
 2. How might others misuse the bot?

 ## Voice